viadanna/trello-smarts/README.md

 Implementation:
 ---------------

-The current proof of concept implementation takes a board id and card title to generate a prediction.
-It then queries Trello restful API to fetch all cards for the given board, storing their titles and labels.
-Finally, it find the term frequency/inverse document frequency vectors for the titles and uses cosine distance to find the most similar, returning its labels.
+The current proof of concept implementation takes a card id, which is used to retrieve the necessary card information, along with the cards in the same bard.

+Then it calculates the term frequency/inverse document frequency vectors for the titles and descriptions of all cards.
+These are used to calculate the cosine distance between each card and the one we want to tag.

+Finally, each card get to vote in their label set, weighted by the similarity, and the one that achieves the highest score is applied to the card.

 Contents:
 ---------